-An elementary school teacher took off her mask for a read-aloud.
+A Calif. elementary school teacher took off her mask for a read-aloud.
 Within days, half her class was positive for delta.

 What is indisputable is that the virus can spread like wildfire in settings where children are unmasked and unvaccinated, such as schools and homes.
 And there are fresh worries about the impact the initial dose of exposure may play in disease severity for parents and caregivers, who may be more vulnerable to severe illness.

 One early paper, published in August 2020 in the Journal of Pediatrics, found that the viral load of some children in the first two days of symptoms could be higher than in severely ill adults, implying a high degree of potential infectiousness.
-Another found that the virus was detectable for a mean of 6.7 days in infected children — whether or not they had symptoms.
+Another found that the virus was detectable for a mean of 6.7 days in infected children — regardless of whether they had symptoms.
 More recently, researchers found that people are testing positive for the delta variant at a peak of 3.71 days after exposure, as compared with five to six days for previous variants — showing the illness can hit very quickly.

 An important new study published in JAMA Pediatrics on Aug.
 16 found that infants and young children appeared to spread the coronavirus more aggressively than those in their early teens — likely because of how they and their caretakers interact.